 - Heavy limbs and eyelids

 When OxyContin is the subject of addiction for an individual, he or she is at an increased risk of overdose and potentially fatal complications from taking too much OxyContin or mixing the drug with other depressant drugs like benzodiazepines, alcohol, other painkillers, and heroin.
-All depressant drugs are central nervous system (CNS) depressants, which have varying effects, but the most dangerous are the effects they have in common, which include:
+All depressant drugs are central nervous system (CNS) depressants, which have varying effects, but the most dangerous are the effects they have in common.

 - Shallow breathing